3.14.2. Rules for adding attributes to ground transport items

-- It is assigned in accordance with the rules that are given in Section 3.1.4.
-Forbidden items .
+- Is set in accordance with the rules specified in Section 3.1.4.
+Prohibited objects.

-- Items of this type display on the map along with their type (therefore you should not enter a name in the “For caption on map” field).
+- Items of this type are displayed on the map along with their type (therefore you should not enter a name in the “For caption on map” field).
 Furthermore, the official item name will appear on the map (for example, Soligorsk Bus Station).

-Location in building: The information should not duplicate the address of the building in which the organization is located (see Section 3.5.2.
-Rules for attributing addresses ).
-Rather, it should provide supplementary detail: indicate the placement of the organization in the building.
+Location in building: do not duplicate the address of the building (see Section 3.5.2.
+Rules for address attributes).
+Indicate the location of the organization in the building.

 Enter the days of the week and times when the business or organization is open.
 For example: “Weekdays 9:00-20:00, Sat 10:00-18:00”.